SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 Installing the CUDA Driver
 ----------------------------

-For A100 GPU and other A series GPUs, you must install the **cuda 11.4.3 driver**.
+For A100 GPU and other A series GPUs, you must install the **CUDA 11.4.3 driver**.
 The version of the driver installed on the customer server must be equal to or higher than the one used to build the SQreamDB package.
 For questions related to which driver to install, contact `SqreamDB support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.

 .. contents::
    :local: